-If the Participating Employer permits enrollment of retired employees, this Medical Benefit Plan will provide benefits to a retired employee (and his/her enrolled spouse, if applicable) only to the extent that they:
+The Non-Medicare-Eligible Retiree Plan will provide benefits to a retired employee (and his/her enrolled spouse, if applicable) only to the extent that they:

 - Are not eligible to participate in Medicare Parts A and B; or - If eligible for Medicare, do not live in the geographic service area that is covered by Medicare.
 For example, if a Medicare-eligible retiree lives outside Medicare's geographic service area, which includes the 50 U.S. states, the District of Columbia and U.S. territories, he/she will be covered under the Medical Benefit Plan.